Russia warns EU Iran oil embargo will be costly

 The idea is that “if Iran starts steps to meet the demands of the U.N.
 Security Council and the International Atomic Energy Agency - let’s say, not increasing the number of centrifuges - as a response, certain sanctions will also be frozen and will not be expanded,” Lavrov said.

-“And after that the freeze on enrichment would be lifted” and Iran could produce nuclear fuel for a peaceful energy program under IAEA control, he said.
+“And after that the freeze on enrichment would be lifted” and Iran could produce nuclear fuel for a peaceful energy programme under IAEA control, he said.